 Like the name implies, you’ll also have the benefit of seeing a beautiful waterfall during your hike.

 If you come across a blackberry thicket, be on the lookout for chestnut-sided warblers.
-Warblers love to eat blackberries, and the surround areas may have a few bushes.
+Warblers love to eat blackberries, and the surrounding areas may have a few thickets.

 Huskey Gap Trail